brahianrosswill/ComfyUI-geltz/README.md

 ### Flow-Aligned Mask Guidance (famg)

-Training-free guidance patch that adds motion-aware, long-range masked guidance to UNet diffusion at inference.
+Adds motion-aware, long-range masked guidance to UNet diffusion at inference.
 It estimates coarse latent flow between steps, slides a Hann-window mask along that flow, and applies a localized attention bias only where structure benefits.

 The biased prediction is orthogonalized against the baseline, robust-clipped, angle-scaled, and momentum-blended for stable updates.
 One control (`strength`) is exposed; all other hyperparameters are fixed in code for reproducible behavior.
 Inspired by [Sliding Window Guidance](https://arxiv.org/abs/2411.10257).